 North River continues to be a fiscally healthy organization as you will see in the audited financial statement.
 NRC maintains a fund balance just short of the maximum allowable by statute which is sufficient to support the collaborative's needs.
-Our Capital Reserve Fund continues to support maintenance and improvements to the North River School and Conference Center facility.
-During the summer of 2021, NRC hired an architect to explore the possibility of enhancing the North River School by adding elementary and middle school therapeutic classrooms.
+Our Capital Reserve Fund continues to support maintenance and improvements for all our programs and strengthens our position for potential future expansion.

 Throughout the past year, NRC has continued to demonstrate resiliency and a steadfast commitment to education, community, and the health and safety of our students in the midst of the ongoing challenges faced due to the COVID-19 pandemic.
+I am extremely proud of the herculean efforts demonstrated by our staff in providing quality services to our students despite the significant staffing challenges brought on by the pandemic.

 On behalf of the entire NRC staff, I would like to thank member district administrators and staff for their input and involvement with the collaborative.
-The continued success of the collaborative depends on this participation as educational collaboratives exist to "bring school districts together to form partnerships that maximize efficiency by sharing costs and expertise" in order to enhance the lives and effectiveness of students, families, and educators.
-It is this work that we do on behalf of districts that keeps the North River Collaborative moving forward as an organization.
+The continued success of the collaborative depends on this participation as educational collaboratives exist to "bring school districts together to form partnerships that maximize efficiency by sharing costs and expertise" in order to enhance instructional practices and the lives of students, families, and our community.
+Our work on behalf of and with districts surely does demonstrate that "Alone we can do so little; together we can do so much."
+(Helen Keller)